Premenstrual Syndrome: 7 Ways How to Handle PMS Symptoms?

-Premenstrual syndrome (PMS) is a set of physical and emotional symptoms that occur in the days leading up to a woman’s menstrual cycle.
-PMS affects up to 80% of menstruating women, typically during the week before their period begins.
-Symptoms vary from person to person, but can include mood swings, irritability, bloating, breast tenderness, fatigue, headaches, and food cravings.
-While the exact cause is unknown, a combination of hormonal changes, stress, and lifestyle factors can all contribute to its development.
-In this post, we will discuss the common signs and symptoms of PMS, as well as provide tips and strategies for managing the condition.
-We will also discuss the importance of seeking medical advice for severe cases, and provide information about available treatments and therapies that can help reduce symptoms.
-PMS is also known as Premenstrual Syndrome (Scientific), Pragartav (Hindi/Urdu), Masik pali yayachya agodar honara tras (Marathi), Matavilakku (Tamil), Jing qianqi zonghe zheng (Chinese), sindrome premenstrual (Spanish), Rutustrav purbe lakshan (Bengali), predmenstrual’nyy sindrom (Russian).
+Premenstrual Syndrome (PMS) is a collection of physical and emotional symptoms that occur in the days leading up to a woman’s menstrual cycle.
+Affecting up to 80% of menstruating women, PMS typically manifests during the week before their period begins.
+The symptoms can vary widely from person to person, including mood swings, irritability, bloating, breast tenderness, fatigue, headaches, and food cravings.
+While the exact cause remains unknown, a combination of hormonal changes, stress, and lifestyle factors are believed to contribute to its development.

 What is PMS and PMDD?